andreasvirkus/cottage/pages/about.md

 I've also dabbled in other fields (and hope to perfect them in the future), like:
 - automation & shell scripting
 - web performance
-- CD & CI
+- CI & CD
-- agile thinking
+- agile thinking & rapid iteration
 - accessibility
 - security
 - UNIX-based systems